apache/hadoop/hadoop-hdds/docs/content/concept/OzoneManager.md

   limitations under the License.
 -->

-Ozone Manager or OM is the namespace manager for Ozone.
+Ozone Manager (OM) is the namespace manager for Ozone.

-This means that when you want to write some data, you ask Ozone manager for a block and Ozone Manager gives you a block and remembers that information.
-When you want to read the that file back, you need to find the address of the block and Ozone manager returns it you.
+This means that when you want to write some data, you ask Ozone Manager for a block and Ozone Manager gives you a block and remembers that information.
+When you want to read that file back, you need to find the address of the block and Ozone Manager returns it you.

-Ozone manager also allows users to organize keys under a volume and bucket.
+Ozone Manager also allows users to organize keys under a volume and bucket.
 Volumes and buckets are part of the namespace and managed by Ozone Manager.

 Each ozone volume is the root of an independent namespace under OM.